- Home Hub 4 is a superior router

-BT’s ADSL services come at up-to-20Mbps if your exchange supports ADSL2+, delivering around 8-10Mbps downloads speeds (around 800kbps up) on average according to Ofcom’s May 2012 research.
-By Spring 2013, around 90 per cent of the UK will be upgraded to this service, with the rest on older up-to-10Mpbs ADSL exchanges.
+BT’s ADSL services come at up-to-16Mbps if your exchange supports ADSL2+, delivering around 8-10Mbps downloads speeds (around 800kbps up) on average according to Ofcom’s May 2013 research.
+More than 90 per cent of the UK can access this service, with the rest on older up-to-10Mpbs ADSL exchanges.

-All of BT’s broadband packages include free Evening and Weekend Calls, starting at £13/month plus line rental (£129/year or £15.45/month) for Broadband up to 20Mbps with a 10GB monthly allowance, rising to £16/month for Unlimited Broadband with no traffic shaping or usage allowance, and £26 for Unlimited Broadband extra with 50GB of online BT Cloud storage and NetProtect Plus security.
+All of BT’s broadband packages include free Weekend Calls, starting at £10/month plus line rental (£141/year in advance, or £15.45/month) for Broadband up-to-16Mbps with a 10GB monthly allowance, rising to £16/month for Unlimited Broadband with no traffic shaping or usage allowance, and £21/month for Unlimited Broadband extra with 50GB of online BT Cloud storage and NetProtect Plus security.

-BT Infinity encompasses all of BT's fibre-based broadband, both Fibre to the Cabinet (FTTC) service available in either up-to-38Mbps or up-to-76Mbps, and Fibre to the Premises (FTTP) or up-to-160Mbps.
+BT Infinity encompasses all of BT's fibre-based broadband, both Fibre to the Cabinet (FTTC) services available in either up-to-38Mbps or up-to-76Mbps, and Fibre to the Premises (FTTP) or up-to-330Mbps.

-The up-to-38Mbps Infinity 1 delivers an average speed of 34-37Mbps downstream (Ofcom, May 2012), with upstream speeds at up-to-9.5Mbps (average 8.8Mbps).
-It costs from £18/month plus line rental with a 40GB monthly limit and inclusive evening and weekend calls, or £23/month plus line rental for Unlimited Infinity 1 with no traffic shaping and unlimited usage.
+The up-to-38Mbps Infinity 1 delivers an average speed of 30-34Mbps downstream (Ofcom, May 2013), with upstream speeds at up-to-9.5Mbps (average 8.8Mbps).
+It costs from £15/month plus line rental with a 40GB monthly limit and inclusive evening and weekend calls, or £23/month plus line rental for Unlimited Infinity 1 with no traffic shaping and unlimited usage.

 More than 13 million homes can now get the FTTC BT Infinity connections, rising to two-thirds of the UK by the end of 2014.

-BT Vision is a low-cost digital TV service that gives an ‘enhanced’ Freeview experience, plus access to a library of on-demand TV and films delivered over your broadband connection.
+BT TV is a low-cost digital TV packages that gives an ‘enhanced’ Freeview experience, plus access to a library of on-demand TV and films delivered over your broadband connection.
 You can have either box for free, but you can only have one.

-The standard BT Vision offer comes through the new YouView box, which is a twin-tuner Freeview HD recorder with a 500GB hard disc (enough for more than 250 hours of standard-definition TV).
+The standard BT TV offer comes through a YouView from BT box, which is a twin-tuner Freeview HD recorder with a 500GB hard disc (enough for more than 250 hours of standard-definition TV).
 It can pause and rewind, and record up to two channels at the same time, with support for series links to record favourite shows every time.

 The YouView box is free for customers who agree to an 18-month broadband contract and 12-month TV contract.
 Existing customers can get it for £49 but they still have to sign a new 18-month broadband contract and 12-month TV contract.

-If you want the Sky Sports and ESPN channels, you'll have to get the special Vision+ box.
+If you want the Sky Sports channels, you'll have to get the special BT Vision+ box.
 It's offered at the same price and terms as the YouView box.

 This is also a twin-tuner Freeview digital TV recorder with a 500GB hard disc, an Ethernet connection for linking to your BT Home Hub, and catch-up from the BBC, ITV, Channel 4 and Channel 5.